 Anyone taking part can also use the Reading Agencies website to share their thoughts about what they read, enter competitions and find out more about the programme.

 A Reading Ahead pack includes a reading diary, certificate, bookmark, promotional poster and flyer.
-For more information, contact Alison.Rainton@norfolk.gov.uk as she is the Service Support Librarian for Adults for Norfolk Library and Information Service.
+For more information, contact Alison.Rainton@norfolk.gov.uk.